data2health/ehr2HPO.prj/evaluation.md

 # Evaluation

-We will perform evaluation of the results of this project depending on based on the following activities.
+We will perform evaluation of the results of this project based on the following activities.

 Functionality: